 Students will receive 4 credits total, for two 2-credit course options: 2 credits for Focused Literary Studies 10 and 2 credits for ONE of the following course OPTIONS: Creative Writing 10 or New Media 10.

-Focused Literary Studies 10 is designed for students who are interested in the study of literature.
+Focused Literary Studies 10/EFP Literary Studies 10 is designed for students who are interested in the study of literature.
 Giving students the choice of a range of literary topics allows them to follow their passion and at the same time, students will

 - increase their literacy skills through close reading of appropriately challenging texts,